Parker Center for Plastic Surgery

 Keep in mind that each patient is unique and your results may vary.

-Dr. Parker changes the shape of a patient’s nose by changing the configuration of their nasal bones and cartilage.
+Dr. Parker performs rhinoplasty (nose job) for men from Ridgewood and throughout Bergen County, North New Jersey, and surrounding areas who want to change the shape of their nose.
 He may also correct breathing problems at the same time by correcting the patient’s deviated nasal septum and other related internal nasal structures.